 With a wonderful narration in hand, we turned to NMAI Media group producer Mark Christal to add a bit of ambience and sound design.
 Mark recorded sounds of water, footsteps on a gravel road, and electronic effects combined with music from NMAI Cultural interpreter José Montaño (Qulla [Aymara]) to provide audio details to match the colorful illustrations and the power of the myth.

 This project has surpassed our expectations with brilliant contributions from international artists, technicians, staff, and certainly the youngest narrator we have ever worked with.
 We know that it is an important part of the Inka Road exhibition, helping visitors of all ages access the story of the origin of the Inka Empire and understand the importance of the city of Cusco.
 Collaborative projects like these are especially exciting, since each contribution complements the others and we end up with something that no single person here could have imagined.

 Dan Davis is the manager of the NMAI Media Group.

-The Great Inka Road: Engineering an Empire opens June 26, 2015, at the Smithsonian’s National Museum of the American Indian in Washington D.C.
-Follow the hashtag #InkaRoad on social media to learn more about the exhibition.
+The Great Inka Road: Engineering an Empire is on view at the National Museum of the American Indian in Washington, D.C., through June 1, 2018.